ThomasBleijendaal/umbraco-custom-section/docs/di.md

 you can choose anything you want.

-We will be using Autofac, and use it to inject a database context build on Entity Framework Core into our Api- and TreeControllers.
+We will be using Autofac, and use it to inject a database context based upon Entity Framework Core into our Api- and TreeControllers.
 Since we replace the default dependency resolvers, we need to keep in mind that we register all regular and api controllers used by Umbraco.